AbramMaged/AbramMaged/README.md

 # Hey, I'm Abram 🐽

-I build stuff on the go and then regret it later, learn by throwing myself headfirst
+I build stuff on the go and then regret it later

 Currently exploring:
 - 🎮 Game Development